General Motors (NYSE:GM) is a leading automaker specializing in the design and manufacture of cars, trucks and SUVs.

 References and Credits

-1. All financial figures in this article were obtained and referenced from GM earnings releases and presentations.
+1. All financial figures in this article were obtained and referenced from GM’s quarterly and annual statements which can be found in GM earnings releases and presentations.

 Top articles that you might be interested: